Confidence Intervals for Extinction Risk: Validating Population Viability Analysis with Limited Data: Eel Harvests by Prefectures in Japan: Seed and Inland Fisheries

 \subsection{Conversion of catch weight to numbers of individuals}

-Catch weight data were converted to estimated numbers of individuals by dividing by the mean body weight specific to each developmental stage: 0.2 g for glass eels, 12.5 g for elvers, and 200 g for yellow eels.
+Catch weight can be translated to numbers of individuals by dividing by a representative mean body weight for each stage: 0.2~g (glass eels) \citep{HakoyamaEtAl2025_JapaneseEel_R06} and 200~g (yellow and silver eels; representative of the yellow stage, which dominates inland catches) \citep{yokouchi2014demographic}.
+Because this conversion is a constant rescaling, it affects only the abundance-scale calibration (and hence $x_d$) and is applied where $x_d$ is constructed in the PVA appendix (Appendix~\ref{appendix:eel_pva_sensitivity}).